 Q1.
 What causes vaginal itchiness?

 A: There are many itchy vagina causes.
-Most of the time, it is not a cause for concern.
+Most of the time, itchy labia or vagina are not a cause for concern.
 From my experience as an OBGYN, the primary causes of external vaginal itching derived from skin conditions like eczema, psoriasis, or chemical irritants found in scented soaps and body washes.
 Internal vaginal itching (vaginal canal) can stem from bacterial vaginosis, yeast infections, sexually transmitted infections, allergies, or other causes.
 The way you treat an itchy vagina will depend on the source.

 Q2.
 What can I do to treat vaginal itchiness without medical intervention?